moxaj/mikron-demo/README.md

 # mikron.demo

 This is a simple demo project demonstrating the cross-platform usage of [mikron](https://github.com/moxaj/mikron).

-Simply fire up the server (by evaluating the `mikron-demo.server` namespace), visit `localhost:8080`, and open the developer tab.
+Instructions:

+1. `lein do cljsbuild once, run -m mikron-demo.server`
+2. visit `localhost:8080`

 What happens: